dkavla/SimpletronProject/README.md

 # SimpletronProject
-A project implemented in C++ in which we create our own computer called Simpletron that runs Simpletron Machine Language (SML), our made up language for this project.
+A project implemented in C++ in which we create our own computer simulator called Simpletron that runs Simpletron Machine Language (SML), our made up language for this project.

 ## Structure of Simpletron
 Our Simpletron computer will contain a accumulator--a "special register" which will hold information before it is used for calculations or other tasks.
 Additionally, it will have a 100 word memory.
 A "word" is a signed 4-digit decimal (e.g. +3364, -1293, +0007, etc.).